darpangupta72/SimpleDB/ReadMe.txt

 I- Timestamp as a Type:

-	1) Created a class simpledb.query.timestamp.java which implements simpledb.query.Constant.java.
+	1) Created a class simpledb.query.timestamp.java which implements simpledb.query.Constant.java

-	2) Implemented a isValid(String s1) and extended constant() & modify() in simpledb.parse.Parser.java to correctly identify and store timestamp data type.Also added "timestamp" keyword in simpledb.parse.Lexer,java
+	2) Implemented a isValid(String s1) and extended constant() & modify() in simpledb.parse.Parser.java to correctly identify and store timestamp data type.
+Also added "timestamp" keyword in simpledb.parse.Lexer.java

 	3) Created a class simpledb.tx.recovery.SetTimestampRecord.java which implements simpledb.tx.recovery.LogRecord.java.
 It is used to update the Log Records(writeToLog()).
 	Also implemented a function setTimestamp(Buffer buff, int offset, long newval) in simpledb.tx.recovey.RecoveryMgr.java